 Going to a film school should probably be the last thing on your list as a new age storyteller.
 But, since cinema as a medium has existed for over a 100 years, its always good to know what works and what doesn’t work when telling stories that move (literally and figuratively).
 This book gives you a crash course on all that’s thought in film school with a $16 investment.

 Watching a Pixar movie is life affirming.
 It is a paragon of modern storytelling – engaging and entertaining stories that have immense depth and meaning.
+Up was voted the number one movie in many places across the USA, as one example of their reach and storytelling power.
 The author breaks down the structure and components that make a Pixar movie great.
 A marvellous book to get inspired and write your own mesmerising tales.

 Pixar also has a free set of classes in Khan Academy that takes you deeper into the process of doing what they do.